Urban Annie’s Project Workshop Speakers

 Urban Annie’s Project Workshop Presentation – Reducing Food Safety Risks

-Associated with Fresh Produce
+Associated with Fresh Produce (PDF)

 Video Presentation: Week 6